 Because of its ability to facilitate rapid, inexpensive transactions to people using different currencies, Stellar is appealing to traditional and online financial institutions like banks and payment processing companies.

-This differs from an asset like Bitcoin, which is primarily positioned for use by individual users.
+This differs from an asset like Bitcoin because it is primarily positioned for use by individual users.

 The Stellar network began in 2014 as a fork from the Ripple protocol.
 It was created by Jed McCaleb, creator of Ripple, and the Bitcoin exchange Mt.
 Gox.
 By April 2015, the Stellar Development Foundation had released updated code and a white paper for its new algorithm.

-There are two parts to the Stellar network: Horizon and Stellar Core.
+There are two parts to the Stellar network which are Horizon and Stellar Core.
 If you’re a programmer, you can think of Horizon as the front-end, and Stellar Core as the back-end of the network.
 The Horizon API facilitates interaction between external apps and Stellar Core.
 Stellar Core is “the backbone of the Stellar network.”
-It is the replicated state machine that maintains consensus of the ledger.
+Therefore, it is the replicated state machine that maintains consensus of the ledger.

 As a non-profit, Stellar does not charge individual users or institutions for access to its network.
 Stellar received initial funding from Stripe (a notable international payment processing company), and has since received donations from BlackRock, FastForward and Google.org.
 Five percent of the initial lumens were set aside to pay for the costs of operating the Stellar network .